open-mmlab/mmrazor/docs/en/tutorials/learn_about_configs.md

 {algorithm info}_{model info}_[experiment setting]_{training info}_{data info}.py
 ```

-`{xxx}`is required field and `[yyy]`is optional.
+`{xxx}` is required field and `[yyy]` is optional.

-- `algorithm info`：algorithm information, algorithm name, such as spos, autoslim, cwd, etc.;
+- `algorithm info`: algorithm information, algorithm name, such as spos, autoslim, cwd, etc.;

-- `model info`： model information, model name to be slimmed, such as shufflenet, faster rcnn, etc;
+- `model info`: model information, model name to be slimmed, such as shufflenet, faster rcnn, etc;

-- `experiment setting`: optional, it is used to describe important information about algorithm or model, such as there are 3 stages in spos: pre-training supernet, search, retrain subnet,  you can use it to specify which stage, you also can use it to specify teacher network and student network in KD.
+- `experiment setting`: optional, it is used to describe important information about algorithm or model, such as there are 3 stages in spos: pre-training supernet, search, retrain subnet,  you can use it to specify which stage, you also can use it to specify teacher network and student network in KD;

-- `training info`：Training information, some training schedule, including batch size, lr schedule, data augment and the like;
+- `training info`: Training information, some training schedule, including batch size, lr schedule, data augment and the like;

-- `data info`：Data information, dataset name, input size and so on, such as imagenet, cifar, etc.
+- `data info`: Data information, dataset name, input size and so on, such as imagenet, cifar, etc.

 ## Config System